 Watson's own words provided some clues.
 In 1930, he described the infant as a "wonderfully good baby.
 In all the months we worked with him we never saw him cry until after our experiments were made!"
 Obviously, all babies have different temperaments, but reports of an unemotional infant who rarely cried coupled with the fact that he died in early childhood of hydrocephalus raise major red flags.

-The researchers further reviewed video of the child, and noted that "Albert" exhibited numerous signs that might indicate neurological impairment including slow reaction times, delayed language development and an absence of social smiling normally exhibited by children of that age.
+The researchers further reviewed video of the child, and noted that "Albert" exhibited numerous signs that might indicate neurological impairment including slow reaction times, delayed language development, and an absence of social smiling normally exhibited by children of that age.

 The researchers than asked William D. Goldie, a Clinical Associate Professor in the Departments of Neurology at the University of California, Los Angeles (UCLA) and the University of Southern California, to view the tape.
 Initially unaware that he was watching footage of Little Albert, Goldie provided analysis on the child's behaviors noting the infant's lack of curiosity and awareness of those around him.
 After he was informed that the child was Little Albert and that he later died of hydrocephalus, Goldie suggested that the child was indeed suffering from some type of neurological impairment at the time the video was made.

-Gary Irons, Douglas Merritte's uncle and closest living relative, was able to provide even more evidence.
+Irons was able to provide even more evidence.
 Fridlund learned from Irons that despite living until age six, Douglas was never able to walk or talk.
 Eventually, the researchers were able to access the boy's medical records.
 While the boy's birth was described as "normal," the child was readmitted to the hospital at six weeks of age.
 His records noted protruding eyes, a staring expression and hyperactive reflexes among other symptoms.
 After testing, the boy was diagnosed with congenital hydrocephalus.
 The child did also contract meningitis in 1919, most likely during procedures performed by the hospital.

 Finally, researchers had definitive evidence that Douglas Merritte's hydrocephalus had been present since birth.

-Was Watson aware that the child was anything other than the normal, healthy boy described in the original paper?
+If Douglas Merritte really was Little Albert, Was Watson aware that the child was anything other than the normal, healthy boy described in the original paper?
 If he was aware, why would he select a cognitively impaired child for his experiment?

 "At first glance, a "normal" baby would be the logical choice," Beck and Fridlund write.
 "Presumably, a more cognitively developed child would be easier to condition and the results would have greater generality.
 According to Watson and Rayner, Albert was chosen because he was "stolid and unemotional" and would experience "relatively little harm" from the fear induction procedure.
 If we accept the investigators' rationale, a concern for children prompted them to select such an impassive baby."